Home / Glassware / Franciscan | Search Hill House Wares |

 ![]() |

 Franciscan - GlasswareSee also: Franciscan DinnerwareFranciscan Ware, or Franciscan Pottery as it was first named in 1934, was manufactured by Gladding-McBean and Company of Glendale, CA. Scores of different styles and patterns were produced.
 In 1962 Gladding McBean and Company merged with the Lock Joint Pipe Company and became Interpace.
-The Franciscan line continued in California until 1984 when the facility at Glendale was closed and all production moved to England (and later some patterns/pieces were produced in Japan, China and Portugal).
-It is important to note that not all pieces carry the “Franciscan” mark.
+Franciscanware was produced in California until 1984 when the facility at Glendale was closed and all production moved to England.
+Johnson Brothers of England then produced some of the patterns in England (later some patterns/pieces were produced in Japan, China and Portugal).
+It is important to note that not all pieces carry a “Franciscan” mark.
 Unless you are familiar with a particular pattern, you may not recognize it as “Franciscan.”
 I carry mostly those patterns produced in California but also a few made in England and China which I list separately.
 Even those pieces made in California have slight variations due to mold changes, or, for those which are hand-painted, the skill of the painter.
-I have pieces from over one hundred and sixty-one Franciscan patterns.
+I have pieces from one hundred and sixty-six Franciscan patterns.
+I always think of Desert Rose for Easter (although Wild Flower would work equally well), Ivy for St. Patrick's Day, October for Thanksgiving and Apple for Christmas.
 Franciscan China is now only produced in China.
 While some of the English glassware is listed with the English dinnerware, the pieces produced in the USA by Fostoria (Cabaret) and Tiffin (Madeira) are listed under Glassware. |

-Franciscan Cabaret GlasswareWe have several colors and sizes of Franciscan Cabaret glassware on our web site.
+Franciscan Cabaret GlasswareI have several colors and sizes of Franciscan Cabaret glassware on our web site.
 Look under "Glassware", "Fostoria" and the particular color you are looking for. | ![]() |

 Franciscan Madiera GlasswareWe have several colors and sizes of Franciscan Madeira glassware on our web site.
 Look under "Glassware", "Tiffin" and the particular color you are looking for. | ![]() |